GiuffreLab/kubernetes-web-chcek/README.md

 ## Accessing the Application

+- If you do not modify the `service.yaml` file, you can access the application at `localhost:30006`

 - If you're using **port-forwarding**, you can access the application at `localhost:3000` by running:
   ```sh
   kubectl port-forward service/web-check-service 3000:3000 -n web-check